 Without market intelligence, a sales team will be driving blind in an attempt to bring in opportunities.
 While even a blind squirrel eventually finds a nut, that doesn’t exactly create reliability or consistency for your team.

 Evaluate your environment, define your offering in comparison with a unique selling point in mind and then your team can develop an targeted approach.
 Understanding your market is a sure sign you are on the way to better sales

 Once you understand your market and where you’d like your company to go, it’s time to release the hounds….
 Not quite.
 We all want lean, mean, selling machines and that takes a little bit of prep but, more importantly, it takes a lot of understanding.
 Better sales is always playing the long game.

 We have worked with both mature companies looking to scale and companies in the early stages hoping to enter the market.
-Both need the same thing when coming to us: a comprehensive grasp of where they are and where they would like to go.
+Both need the same thing when coming to us: a comprehensive understanding of where they are and where they would like to go.

 When we work with an organization, the first thing we ask is what targets they’ve set for themselves.
 Clients throw out numbers without really calculating what it will take to reach those targets and how their team will get there.
 Look at your team and how they currently bring in opportunities.
 Build upon what you have in place to set those new goals and objectives and ensure that they are attainable.
 It may seem simple but setting S.M.A.R.T. objectives for your team will help to better understand where gaps exists in your process.